VoronDesign/VoronUsers/printer_mods/edwardyeeks/Decontaminator_Purge_Bucket/README.md

 The purge bucket has undergone many revisions within a short time, especially between Rev3 and Rev4.
 To avoid confusion and provide clarifications to current users of the purge bucket and prospective users, please read the following:

 - Rev1+2 and Rev3 are intercompatible with each other.
 They only work on V2.2 and V2.4.
-- Rev4 is a completely standalone revision (**not backwards compatible with Rev1+2 and Rev3 and vice versa**).
+- Rev4 is a completely standalone revision (**only individual sheetstop remains unchanged, rest are not backwards compatible with Rev1+2 and Rev3 and vice versa**).
 This revision works on V1.8, V2.1, V2.2 and V2.4 and the same parts are shared across all platforms.

 You will be able to find these older revisions under [Legacy_Revisions](./Legacy_Revisions).